 Program Specific Resources

-The National Science Foundation offers a number of resources to assist applicants understand the program and develop strong applications:
+The National Science Foundation offers a number of resources to assist applicants:

 The Department of Defense has numerous programs that support graduate level students.
 Below is information about the two largest programs.
-Register to attend the spring 2024 information session to prepare for fall 2024 applications.
+Spring 2025 information sessions will be announced in January.

 National Defense Science and Engineering Graduate Fellowship (NDSEG)

 The United States Congress has established the NDSEG to increase the number of citizens with PhD’s in science and engineering relevant to the needs of the various Department of Defense agencies.
 These agencies include the U.S. Navy (including the Marines), Space Force, Air Force, and Army.
-(Note: The fall 2023 application site is http://ndseg.sysplus.com/NDSEG/Applicants/How-to-Apply This is a change from the previous year.)
+The application site for fall 2024 applications will be posted here when available.

 BENEFITS: The program provides $43,200 per year stipend (salary), tuition, travel allowance, health insurance, and conference participation for 3 years.